azadkuh/qhttp/README.md

 thousands of concurrent HTTP connections by a single thread.

-in some rare scenarios you may want to use multiple handler threads (although it's not the best solution):
+in some rare scenarios you may want to use multiple handler threads (although it's not always the best solution):

 * there are some blocking APIs (QSql, system calls, ...) in your connection handler (adopting asynchronous layer over the blocking API is a better